2003 (July to December)

 Batman is out of town for a week and leaves Dick in charge of Gotham.
 Nightwing teams-up with Huntress and over the course of the week they take down corrupt cops, criminal Boss Malfatti, and crook Frankie Black.
 Oh, yeah, I almost forgot.
 Dick and Helena have sex!
 And, hoooboy, a jealous Oracle is royally pissed off when Dick tells her.
 Dick and Helena won’t hook up again, but there will always be sexual tension between them from now on, which will always make for very interesting narrative.
 Funny how Bruce is celibate with Vesper, but Dick always has time for love, even if it’s a one night stand.
 If the Dark Knight has to have a boring sex life (by choice), I’m glad Nightwing balances work with pleasure.

-Three GCPD tales.
-First, Montoya and sexist detective Eddie Blazak capture Harpoon Man, a guy who harpoons people to death while wearing a wetsuit and snorkel.
-Second, Bock solves a murder mystery and in the process finds out that an old friend isn’t such a good friend.
-And, third, Bullock teams-up with Sheriff Shotgun Smith to recover a stolen artifact from museum burglars.
-(Note that Batman only appears in the first story.)
+Renee Montoya and sexist Detective Eddie Blazak capture Harpoon Man, a guy who harpoons people to death while wearing a wetsuit and snorkel.
+Just for the sake of completion, here’s a quick rundown of the second and third parts of The Batman Chronicles #13, which don’t actually feature Batman.
+In part two, Detective Bock solves a murder mystery and, in the process, finds out that an old friend isn’t such a good friend.
+In part three, Detective Bullock teams-up with Sheriff Shotgun Smith to recover a stolen artifact from museum burglars.

 –Batman 80-Page Giant #1-2